King Lear: 21st century

 In the summer of 2015–2016, The Sydney Theatre Company staged King Lear, directed by Neil Armfield with Geoffrey Rush in the lead role and Robyn Nevin as the Fool.
 About the madness at the heart of the play, Rush said that for him "it's about finding the dramatic impact in the moments of his mania.
 What seems to work best is finding a vulnerability or a point of empathy, where an audience can look at Lear and think how shocking it must be to be that old and to be banished from your family into the open air in a storm.
 That's a level of impoverishment you would never want to see in any other human being, ever."

 In 2016, Talawa Theatre Company and Royal Exchange Manchester co-produced a production of King Lear with Don Warrington in the title role.
 The production, featuring a largely black cast, was described in The Guardian as being "as close to definitive as can be".
 The Daily Telegraph wrote that "Don Warrington's King Lear is a heartbreaking tour de force".
 King Lear was staged by Royal Shakespeare Company, with Antony Sher in the lead role.
 The performance was directed by Gregory Doran and was described as having "strength and depth".

-In 2017, the Guthrie Theatre produced a production of King Lear with Stephen Yoakam in the title role.
+In 2017, the Guthrie Theater produced a production of King Lear with Stephen Yoakam in the title role.
 Armin Shimerman appeared as the fool, portraying it with "an unusual grimness, but it works", in a production that was hailed as "a devastating piece of theater, and a production that does it justice".

-Lear was played on Broadway by Christopher Plummer in 2004 and Glenda Jackson in 2019, with Jackson reprising her portrayal from a 2016 production at The Old Vic in London.
+King Lear was part of the Stratford Festival's 2023 season, with Paul Gross playing the title role.
+The production was directed by Kimberley Rampersad, and was set in "The near future.
+A kingdom on the precipice."

+In October 2023, a new production directed by and starring Kenneth Branagh, set in Neolithic Britain, began a strictly limited run in London's West End and was transferred to The Shed in New York City in October 2024.
+A version in modern dress was mounted in February 2024 at the Almeida Theatre, directed by Yaël Farber.
+The production featured a much younger Lear, portrayed by Danny Sapani, alongside Clarke Peters as the Fool, Fra Fee as Edmund, Gloria Obianyo as Cordelia, Matthew Tennyson as Edgar, and Alec Newman as Kent.